SOSC 198 Special Topics 1-3 Units

 This course focuses on the immigration and subsequent history of California's different ethnic groups.
 It explores their interactions and the effects on the social, political, and economic development of the state.
 3 hours lecture.
 (009060)

-General Education: Upper-Division Social Sciences (UDD); California Studies Pathway
+General Education: Upper-Division Social Behavioral Sciences (UD4); California Studies Pathway

 Grade Basis: Graded